 Leadership

-In collaboration with Vice Chancellor Todd Adams, Student Affairs & Inclusive Excellence's divisional leadership team provides administrative, strategic and organizational leadership as we work to support our students throughout their journey at DU.
+In partnership with Vice Chancellor Stu Halsall, the Student Affairs Divisional Leadership Team provides strategic, administrative, and organizational guidance to support students throughout their journey at the University of Denver.

 Vice Chancellor, Student Affairs